aws/aws-app-mesh-examples/walkthroughs/cdk-examples/howto-tls-file-provided/README.md

 WHITE%
 ```

-## Adding TLS Validation to the Virtual Gateway
+## Step 4: Adding TLS Validation to the Virtual Gateway

 As you just saw, we were able to add a new Virtual Node with TLS to our mesh and the Virtual Gateway was able to communicate with it no problem.